department-of-veterans-affairs/vets-website/_education/4-gi-bill-montgomery-active-duty.md

 #### Several related funding or training programs fall under the MGIB-AD umbrella:

-- [$600 Buy-Up program]({{ site.url }}/education/gi-bill/buy-up-program/) While on active duty, you can contribute a maximum of $600 to receive increased monthly benefits.
-With this maximum contribution, you are eligible for up to an additional $5,400 in GI Bill benefits.
+- [$600 Buy-Up program]({{ site.url }}/education/gi-bill/buy-up-program/): While on active duty, you can contribute a maximum of $600 to receive increased monthly benefits.
+With this maximum contribution, you are eligible for up to an additional $5,400 in GI Bill® benefits.

 - [College degree and certificate programs]({{ site.url }}/education/gi-bill/higher-learning/)
 - [Non-college degree programs (technical or vocational courses)]({{site.url}}/education/work-learn/non-college-degree-program/)